Brahmins and Trikal Sandhya (त्रिकाल संध्या)/(Three times Worship).

 Mother Earth is a nurturing and protective figure, akin to a mother.
 Throughout history, various cultures have revered the Earth as a mother figure, attributing to it qualities of fertility, nourishment, and wisdom.
 This perspective often extends to the belief that humans have a responsibility to care for and protect and respect the Mother Earth, much like a child would honor and respect their mother. ॐ समुद्र-वसने देवी,पर्वत-स्तन-मंडिते। विष्णुपत्नि नमस्तुभ्यं,पाद-स्पर्शं क्षमस्व मे॥

 I would like to conclude this article by extending my warm regards, best wishes, love, and gratitude to everyone.
-Thank you, and please take a moment to read this poem at the end.
+Thank you.

 Popular posts from this blog